pstlo/Navigator/readme.md

 ### Simple and addictive arcade game written in Python with PyGame ###
 \
-To get started either download, extract, and run the executable from latest release:\
+To get started on Windows: \
+either download, extract, and run the executable from latest release:\
 https://github.com/pstlo/Navigator/releases/download/v0.3.6/Navigator.zip
 \
 or,